87gru/Project-3/README.md

 ## Results

 Findings of this analysis are available in the `analysis.ipynb` notebook and the heat map visualization, showcasing whether temperature fluctuations significantly impact crime rates in New York City.

+As this project is limited in both the scope of our data and the questions we wish to answer, we were not expecting a definitive answer on the Heat Hypothesis.
+We do feel that, while our data does not show enough statistical significance to prove a correlation there are many confounding variables so further study with a more limited timeframe and controlled setting might yeild more specific results.

 ---